(La Terza Madre)

 Giselle Marea opens a box of artifacts that has been sent to antiquities expert Michael Pierce at the Museum of Ancient Art in Rome.
 Giselle’s co-worker Sarah Mandy returns moments later to witness as Giselle is murdered by three figures accompanied by a monkey.
 Michael’s young son is abducted and a cryptic occult message left.
 Michael goes on a quest to find out about the box, which was taken from the tomb of the architect Oscar de la Ville uncovered in Turin.
 Sarah follows Michael but is drawn into a mystery concerning The Three Mothers – three witches of enormous power who ruled the world centuries ago.
 The uncovering of de la Ville’s tomb has brought back to life the only remaining Mother – Mater Lacrimarum, The Mother of Tears.
 The return of Mater Lacrimarum has resulted in an apocalypse of murder and suicide all across Rome.
 As Sarah is hunted by the disciples of the Mother of Tears, she discovers that her own mother was a powerful witch and that her ghost is guiding Sarah towards find a means of discovering her own powers and defeating Mater Lacrimarum.

 Italy’s Dario Argento is a cult director.
 Argento gained a name throughout the 1970s and 80s for films like The Bird with the Crystal Plumage (1970), The Cat O’Nine Tails (1971), Four Flies on Grey Velvet (1971), Deep Red (1976), Tenebrae/Unsane (1982), Phenomena/Creepers (1985) and Opera/Terror at the Opera (1987).
 Though nominally psycho-thrillers, the focus in these was on set-pieces of sadistic despatch, all arranged with great imagination and artistry.
 In Argento films, the plot holding things together is often contrived and only a thin means to connect together scenes of serial sadism.
 Into the 1990s and beyond, Argento’s lustre seems to have faded.
-He is still regular in output but his films of this period, which include Two Evil Eyes (1990), Trauma (1993), The Stendhal Syndrome (1996), The Phantom of the Opera (1998), Sleepless (2001), The Card Player (2004), Giallo (2009) and Dracula (2012), have received mostly indifferent response from his fanbase.
+He is still regular in output but his films of this period, which include Two Evil Eyes (1990), Trauma (1993), The Stendhal Syndrome (1996), The Phantom of the Opera (1998), Sleepless (2001), The Card Player (2004), Giallo (2009), Dracula (2012) and Black Glasses (2022), have received mostly indifferent response from his fanbase.

 Two of the cultiest of Argento’s films were the duo of Suspiria (1977) and Inferno (1980).
 In these, Argento momentarily stepped away from psycho-thrillers and into the occult/witchcraft.
 The films were still the same minimally plotted affairs but they contain some of Argento’s best work where the fantastic allowed his artistry to leap free into the arena of the exquisitely surrealistic.

 Argento had always intended Suspiria and Inferno to form what he called his Three Mothers trilogy.
-However, after 1980, Argento seemed to be doing a George Lucas and gave the impression he had lost interest in ever returning to finish the series.
+However, after 1980 and poor box-office for Inferno, Argento seemed to be doing a George Lucas and gave the impression he had lost interest in ever returning to finish the series.
 There were numerous rumours over the years about the third Three Mothers film but nothing ever emerged.
 The two-and-a-half decade silence was enough for one hack Italian director Luigi Cozzi to make his own film The Black Cat (1990), which he claimed was the finale to the Three Mothers trilogy, while the Mother of Tears also turns up as one of the principal characters in Kim Newman’s book Judgment of Tears/Dracula Cha-Cha-Cha (1998).
 The original was subsequently remade as Suspiria (2018).

 After twenty-seven years, Argento finally returned to the Three Mothers trilogy with Mother of Tears: The Third Mother.
 However, after such a long wait, the results are heavily disappointing.
 Both Suspiria and Inferno had moments of incredibly way-out horror – the scene in the square where the blind piano player is killed by the shadow of something supernatural; the girl trapped in the room of barbed-wire; the haunted scene in the lecture theatre in Inferno; Irene Miracle’s journey down into a submerged room – but Mother of Tears in mostly lacking in any such memorable moments.